The Managing Farm Risk Program is open for applications

 Insurance can significantly reduce the financial risks farmers face from production loss caused by factors beyond their control.
 The Australian Government understands that insurance for risks—like adverse weather, drought and fluctuating markets—can protect profits and give farmers peace of mind.
 But identifying and choosing suitable insurance can be challenging.

 That’s why the Australian Government is providing $20.2 million over four years help farmers with their decision making.

-The Managing Farm Risk Programme is part of the Australian Government's
+The Managing Farm Risk Program is part of the Australian Government's

 Agricultural Competitiveness White Paper, the government’s plan to grow our agriculture sector for stronger farmers and a stronger economy.

-To be eligible, farm businesses must meet the requirements of the programme guidelines.
+To be eligible, farm businesses must meet the requirements of the program guidelines.
 You should consider whether you meet the eligibility criteria before you incur costs.